 5. Even if you do everything right, you may still be audited or end up in tax court.
 The IRS has spent a lot of time and resources litigating SDIRA cases and structures.
 They have lost some cases and won others.
 The bottom line is that unless you want to invest tens of thousands of dollars into making precedent and trailblazing new law in the area, conservative investing is your best bet.
 Simple is better.
 The golden rule is this: passive investments are ok, active investments are prohibited.
 So long as you stick to a conservative investing approach, do not commingle personal and SDIRA business interests, and treat the SDIRA as an investment opportunity for your retirement account, you will be in good shape.
 However, there are no guarantees that you will not have to defend your structure in tax court, and the more entities, companies, and investors are involved, the higher the risk.

 In sum, SDIRAs are out there and make it possible to leverage your retirement assets into self-directed investments.
 Real estate, privately-held businesses, precious metals, and even debt portfolios are all potential avenues to receive greater-than-market returns for your retirement account.
 Or, it is also a great way to lose your entire nest egg if you invest in the wrong venture.
 Even when making a prudent investment, it is critical to do it right and act only with the counsel of experienced attorneys, accountants, or financial advisors.
 This is not a simple area and is rife with potential pitfalls and hazards.
 Use caution.

 Disclaimer: This guide is for general informational and promotional purposes only.
-Nothing herein constitutes legal advice.
+Nothing herein constitutes legal, investment, or tax advice.
 Every situation is different and faces its own unique set of challenges.
 Do not take any action or sign any contract until you have obtained specific guidance from a qualified professional.

 © 2021 Artaev at Law PLLC.
 All rights reserved.